- 1. TenderPro Meat Tenderizer Tool with Stainless Steel Needle Blades

 Hammer vs Needle Tool

 You might like the idea of hammering your meat, it's actually quite therapeutic!
 It is, however, pretty easy to overwork the meat and if you use the mallet to much on your steaks will end up more flat and floppy than juicy and delicious.
+The downside of hammers is that they produce a lot of splattering all over your kitchen surfaces and your clothing also, so you might want to consider wearing a kitchen apron while tenderizing those delicious steaks with a hammer.

 We like the needle tool for making our steaks tender they just need a bit more cleaning effort than a hammer.